Nuphlab/url-shortener/README.md

     python manage.py runserver 0.0.0.0:3000
     ```

-2. Access the URL shortener service in your web browser at `http://localhost:3000`.
+2. Access the URL shortener service in your web browser at `http://localhost:3000/shorten/`.

+3. Use the Django admin interface for managing the database at `http://localhost:3000/admin/`.
+You can create a superuser using the following command:

+    ```bash
+    python manage.py createsuperuser
+    ```

+4. Access the Django REST service at `http://localhost:3000/api/shortenedurls/` to interact with the URL shortener data.

 ## API Endpoints

 - `POST /shorten`: Use this endpoint to create a shortened URL.
 Provide the original URL in the request body.

 - `<short_url>`: Access the shortened URL to be redirected to the original URL.

+- `GET /api/shortenedurls/`: Retrieve a list of all shortened URLs in the database.

 ## Requirements